bpstephanie/Clean_Crave/README.md

 ![Nav Bar Mobile](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/navbar_mobile.png)
 ![Nav Bar Mobile Dropdown Menu](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/navbar_mobile_dropdown.png)

-- __The Landing Page Image__
+- ### The Landing Page Image

   - The landing page includes a photograph which changes depending on the size of the screen you are accessing the site on.
 Each have a text overlay with the premise of the site and a call-to-action button that leads them directly to the recipes page.
-  - This section introduces the user to Clean Crave with an image of people cooking healthy food to grab their attention.
+  - This section introduces the user to Clean Crave with an image of people cooking healthy food to grab the user's attention.

 ![Landing Page Mobile](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/landingpage_mobile.png)
 ![Landing Page Tablet](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/landingpage_tablet.png)
 ![Landing Page Desktop](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/landingpage_desktop.png)

-- __The Benefits Section__
+- ### The Benefits Section

   - The Benefits section is located below the landing page image.
 It will allow the user to see the reasons why eating well helps them with their studies.
-It is intended to attract the user to want to see the recipes available and give more insight into why what we eat is important.
+It is intended to compel the user to want to see the recipes available.
+It is also to give more insight into why what we eat is important and how it affects the user.

 ![Benefits Section](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/benefits_section.png)

-- __The Benefits Section Gallery / Brain Food Gallery__
+- ### The Benefits Section Gallery / Brain Food Gallery
   - Below the benefits section, the gallery is located.
 These images show some of the best foods for  brain function.
 They each have a text overlay stating what they are.
 This gallery is valuable to users who are visual learners.
   - The images and text overlay are responsively styled for different screen sizes.

 ![Benefits Section Gallery / Brain Food Gallery](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/brainfood_gallery.png)

-- __The Footer__
+- ### The Footer

   - The footer section includes links to the relevant social media sites for Clean Crave.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/footer.png)

-- __The Recipes Page__
+- ### The Recipes Page

   - The recipes page will provide the user with recipes for breakfast, lunch and dinner.
   - Each recipe has an image to give the user a visual representation of what the recipe makes.